-The unit has built-in WiFi, which allows you to change the internal temperature and dim the LED light wall without getting up from the couch.
+The unit has built-in Wi-Fi, which allows you to change the internal temperature and dim the LED light wall without getting up from the couch.
 It'll also let you know if the door is accidentally left open, so you can maintain the set temperature.
-The temperature range only stretches from 33 to 45 degrees Fahrenheit.
+The temperature range only stretches from 33 to 45 degrees.
 However, this should still be ideal for a 12-pack of beer or even a few mini bottles of wine.
-Other notable features include a door that's reversible and has articulating hinges, so it won't damage your cabinets, and very hidden electronic controls.
+Other notable features include a door that's reversible with articulating hinges, so it won't damage your cabinets and the hidden electronic controls.

 Notably, the Cafe fridge is also available in many stylish finishes, so you can match it to your space.
 There are customized hardware options, too.
 Of course, this long list of very useful features comes at a price.
-However, automatic defrosting in itself will make your expensive purchase feel so worth it.
+However, automatic defrosting features will make your expensive purchase feel worth it.

 Best Portable: COOLULI C20LDXBK Concord 0.7 cu. ft.
 Retro Mini Fridge

 If you're outfitting an RV, at-home office space, or small kitchen, you probably want to consider a portable fridge.
 It can be moved from one location to the next, thanks to its freestanding design and countertop-friendly dimensions.
 The COOLULI C20LDXBK is a reliable and energy-efficient pick that comes with plenty of amenities, including digital controls and adjustable shelving.
 Within its 0.7-cubic-foot interior, you can stash a 6-pack of drinks—and maybe even a bit more.
 (It's also properly designed to store food or skincare products if you want to transition this unit into a different space and give it a different purpose.)